nus-cs2103/old-website/README.md

       e.g. [http://rawgit.com/acjh/website/112-fix-loading-overlay-handbook/](http://rawgit.com/acjh/website/112-fix-loading-overlay-handbook/).
    3. Create a pull request (PR) against the `master` branch of this repo.<br>
       When naming the PR, copy and paste the name of the issue you are fixing, including the original issue number.<br>
-      e.g. `Handbook TOC links are not working in iPhone browser #19`<br>
+      e.g. `Fix size and position of 'Page Loading...' overlay in handbook page #112`.<br>
-      In the PR description, mention `Fixes #IssueNumber` (e.g. `Fixes #24` so that the corresponding issue is closed automatically when the PR is merged.<br>
+      In the PR description, mention `Fixes #IssueNumber` (e.g. `Fixes #112`) so that the corresponding issue is closed automatically when the PR is merged.<br>
       Remember to mention the URL of the staging site in your PR description.
-[Here](https://github.com/nus-cs2103/website/pull/78) is an example.
+[Here](https://github.com/nus-cs2103/website/pull/202) is an example.
    4. Check the diff view of the PR to ensure it contains the intended changes only.
 9. Your code will be reviewed by someone from the dev team.
 If the reviewer requests changes,